felixscode/SlideMaster/README.md

   - `GITHUB_TOKEN_FILE`: Path to the GitHub token file (default: `./secrets/github_token`)
   - `GITHUB_USER`: GitHub username that owns the slides repository (default: `felixscode`)
   - `GITHUB_REPO`: GitHub repository name containing the presentations (default: `slides`)
+  - `SLIDEV_HOST_URL`: URL path where Slidev presentations will be served (default: `/slidev/`)
 - **Authentication Management**: Each line in `secrets/streamlit_passwords` should contain a SHA-256 hashed password (use the included `hash_password.py` utility to generate them)
 - **Remote Presentation Control**: The `--remote` flag enables multi-device presentation control
 - **Custom Interface**: Modify the iframe CSS in `view_presentation()` function to customize the presentation view
 - **Process Management**: The application automatically handles port conflicts and process management
+- **Reverse Proxy Setup**: The provided Caddyfile configures a reverse proxy that:
+  - Routes the main Streamlit application from your domain's root path
+  - Routes the Slidev presentations through `/slidev/` without exposing port 3030
+  - Eliminates the need to open additional ports in your firewall

 ## ❓ Frequently Asked Questions